First Baptist Church of Biloxi

 First Baptist Church is a Baptist church located in Biloxi, Mississippi.
 It is affiliated with the Southern Baptist Convention.

 History

-The church was founded by the Rev. J.B.
-Hamberlin in 1875.
+The church was founded in 1845, and in 1846 a church was constituted.
+Rev. J.B.
+Hamberlin reorganized the church in May 1875 with eleven members.
+Dr. J.B.
+Searcy was pastor from 1899 to 1906.
+On Thanksgiving Day 1900, with the membership growing to 100, a newly red brick building was erected at the corner of Washington and Lameuse Streets.
+From 1906 to 1908, Rev. Henry C. Roberts was the pastor.
+Under his leadership, the church was debt free.
+In August 1924, The church moved to a much larger new building at 917 West Howard Avenue.
+Rev. Grover C. Hodge was the next pastor of First Baptist Biloxi from 1931 until May 1955, when he retired after 24 years.
+Dr Joe H Tuten served as pastor from 1955 to 1961.
+For the past 29 years, Dr. Frank Gunn served as pastor of the church from 1972 until becoming Pastor Emeritus in 2001 then returned as interim pastor in 2007.

-The church opened a 1,300-seat auditorium in 2000.
+The church moved to its present location in December 2000.
 In addition to a worship center, the campus has office space and numerous classrooms.
 It also hosts a full service kitchen in the fellowship hall.

 The campus also has a youth center that consists of a lounge housing several 42" LCD televisions with various game consoles, an internet cafe a refreshment area, an auditorium, and several additional classrooms.